KylerBesher/final_arena/content/pages/about/index.md

 title: About Us
 metadata:
   title: About
-  description: Learn about {{site.name}}, your premier destination for tabletop gaming and community
+  description: Learn about {{site.name}}, Salina's premier destination for tabletop gaming, trading card games, and community events
   image: /images/about-hero.jpg
   slug: about
   navigation: